Introductions

 Coty: I’ve worked with my CISO, and he shares those perspectives on the long-term value of data.
 From my own experience, the idea that someone's data from 2003 will be valuable is often flawed, because systems evolve.
 It probably doesn’t follow the same rules as data from 2022.
 The other thing that I have kept coming back to is the ability to take these tools in terms of synthesizing data, and using them to enable development organizations to be more effective and deliver quickly while staying within the constraints that you need to set as a business, particularly if it’s highly regulated.
 Don mentioned earlier Marc Andressen’s comment on software becoming a core component of every industry.

 We see our software being used by companies that we wouldn't have historically thought of as potential customers.
 We're trying to do more and more every day with software.
 Anything you can do to do that more intelligently is critical.
 Having intelligent data generation is important.
 On our side, we’re trying to help to determine what tests should be run given the level of risk, and the changes that are happening in your system.
 Part of that is R&D for us, but part of that will be based on the data that is being processed.
-Keeping an eye on what can streamline your delivery and all the tools that you can utilize there are going to be what makes your organization separate itself from the pack.
+Keeping an eye on what can streamline your delivery and all the tools that you can utilize there are going to be what makes your organization separate itself from the pack in data-driven testing.

 Don: We ran into a startup bank based in South America.
 They recognize the problem of older data tending to be a liability as it decays over time.
 Think about data types in the way that we think about partitions, especially for time series data.
 You'll break it down by year, month, and day.
 Think of it from a different perspective.
 Rather than storing all the data for a year or a week, we store a generator.
 From that data, you get rid of all the raw data, and you’re not carrying that in the enterprise.
 But I could generate a synthetic data set from 2003 and carry that forward and know that it still maintains all the statistical properties of the original without having to bear the costs of maintaining it.